cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 Memory coalescing is also extremely important here.
 GPUs never fetch just one byte at a time; they can fetch a whole 32, 64, or 128-byte chunk at a time.
 Ideally, a warp fetching a full 128-byte contiguous block allows the GPU to issue one instruction to clear this entire block of data.
 Furthermore, this block fully saturates a L2 cache line, making any subsequent cache accesses more efficient.
 If all 32 threads in the warp are each fetching some random chunk scattered across memory, then the memory controller would issue 32 separate transactions, immediately crushing your performance, hopes, and dreams.
 So in principle, we would love for all 32 threads to "coalesce" by fetching 128-byte contiguous blocks of data.
 Let's introduce how we do that in CuTe.

+> Memory coalescing is a hardware mechanism specifically for GMEM/HBM. **It does not apply to SMEM**.
+As long as the load *from* GMEM or a store *to* GMEM is a consecutive 128-bytes, we benefit from memory

 ### Copy Atoms
-There is a boatload of copy PTX instructions in CUDA.
+There are a boatload of copy PTX instructions in CUDA.
 You can fetch 32 bytes, 64 bytes, one byte, synchronous or asynchronous alike.
 CuTe neatly packages these copy instructions into a core piece called an `Atom`.
 These "atomic" pieces are the core hardware instructions that you eventually pass to the `copy` function so it knows what instruction to use to copy your data.

 Ampere has a specific asynchronous `Copy_Atom` with the architecture name `SM_80`: `SM80_CP_ASYNC_CACHEGLOBAL<bit_size>` or `SM80_CP_ASYNC_CACHEALWAYS<bit_size>`.
 The `cache_global` and `cache_always` map to the PTX instructions `ld.global.cg.u32` and `ld.global.ca.u32`; `cache_global` loads straight from L2 to the destination, skipping over L1 cache, while `cache_always` also loads the data into L1.
 Most kernels will use `cache_always` by default because of improved spatial and temporal locality across threads.
 But, in FA2, we never reference Q, K, or V again once they are loaded into SMEM--therefore, we can bypass the L2 cache, which is slightly faster.
 It also reduces thrashing at the L1 level and allows more important data to stay in-cache.
 In practice, this is a micro-optimization and relatively not that important.